France and Italy offer to trim deficit further to win EU clemency

 The two countries had so far defied pressure from Brussels and Berlin to rein in their public finances faster over concerns that more belt-tightening could throttle their already fragile economies.

-But in separate gestures to Brussels, Italy said it would make additional deficit cuts worth 4.5 billion euros (3.54 billion British pounds) next year and France followed suit, saying it would trim by an extra 3.6-3.7 billion euros.
+But in separate gestures to Brussels, Italy said it would make additional deficit cuts worth 4.5 billion euros ($5.7 billion) next year and France followed suit, saying it would trim by an extra 3.6-3.7 billion euros.

 The finance ministers of both countries laid out their cases for Brussels' clemency in letters on Monday to Economic and Monetary Affairs Commissioner Jyrki Katainen.